mariuszm/ng-devstack/README.md

 This project has been inspired by another great concept [ngBoilerplate](http://joshdmiller.github.io/ng-boilerplate/), allowing to create modern web applications in AngularJS.
 It follows all the best practices introduced in ngBoilerplate such as component/feature-oriented directory structure, intelligent build system, etc. However, I decided to improve it a little bit and create my own boilerplate from scratch since I missed some basic features like:

-- applying changes in real-time on adding new files to project,
+- watch for any file changes and apply them to the project in real-time,
 - image optimization,
 - remove redundant code on compiling output HTML,
 - plus ngBoilerplate hasn't been updated for months.